Pictured Recipe: Okra & Red Pepper Cornbread

 While convenient, many boxed cornbread mixes contain partially hydrogenated fat and/or oil and plenty of salt.
-When you make a batch of our bread, whisk together enough dry mix for a triple or quadruple recipe and keep it on hand in your freezer.
+When you make a batch of cornbread, whisk together enough dry ingredients for a triple or quadruple recipe and keep it on hand in your freezer.
 For each batch of bread, combine 2 cups dry mix with the liquid ingredients.

 Pureed corn kernels do three things in this recipe: they replace some of the butter to slash saturated fat while keeping the bread ultra-moist, they add fiber and they infuse the bread with a naturally sweet corn flavor.

-To add 2 grams of fiber per serving to this tender cornbread versus a traditional recipe, use whole-grain cornmeal instead of traditional yellow cornmeal and white whole-wheat flour instead of all-purpose white flour.
+To add 2 grams of fiber per serving to cornbread versus a traditional recipe, use whole-grain cornmeal instead of traditional yellow cornmeal and white whole-wheat flour instead of all-purpose white flour.
 Look for whole-grain cornmeal in the natural-foods section of most supermarkets or in natural-foods stores.
-We like "fine-" or "medium-" ground cornmeal for this recipe.
+We like "fine-" or "medium-" ground cornmeal for cornbread.